COVID-19 pandemic in Niue

-The COVID-19 pandemic in Niue is part of the ongoing worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+The COVID-19 pandemic in Niue was part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 Niue reported its first confirmed case on 9 March 2022.

 Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan, Hubei Province, China, which was reported to the WHO on 31 December 2019.

 The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.

 Niue along with the Cook Islands were formally annexed into the Realm of New Zealand on 11 June 1901.
 Niue became a self-governing territory in free association with New Zealand on 9 October 1974.
 As an associated state, Niue remains constitutionally part of the Realm of New Zealand.
 Niueans also retain New Zealand nationality, open access to New Zealand, and receive budgetary assistance.
 Niue is also not a member of the United Nations.